-That's where we come in.
-Whether you're just starting out or you're looking to brush up on your existing skills, this list of the best drawing books will help you improve your knowledge, and provide you with some great reference material, too.
-While this isn't an exhaustive list, this is our pick of the best drawing books we recommend for artists, or aspiring artists, of all skill levels.
+Whether you're just starting out or you're looking to brush up on your existing skills, this list of the best drawing books will help you improve your knowledge, and provide you with some great inspiration and reference material, too.
+While this roundup is by no means exhaustive, our pick of the best drawing books are those we recommend for artists, or aspiring artists, of all experience levels.

-For more inspiration and advice in video or online tutorial format, take a look at our roundup of how to draw tutorials.
+For more handy tips and tricks to help improve your artwork, take a look at our roundup of how to draw tutorials.